tarek-0566/CodeChallenge_ML_Engineer/monitoring_plan.md

-# Metrics to Track for Deployed for Semantic Search Model
+# Metrics to Track for Deployed Semantic Search Model

 ## **1. System Metrics**